/

 3. Be kind

-We may be project managers, but what we're actually managing is humans.
-Sending an update that focuses solely on numbers, tech, or risks will not help your point of contact.
-They're facing pressure from their stakeholders and need you in their corner.
+We may be project managers, but what we’re actually managing is humans.
+Sending an update that focuses solely on numbers, milestones, or project risks will not help your point of contact.
+They’re facing pressure from their stakeholders and need you in their corner.

 Making sure your project status report is as clear and concise as possible will go a long way towards doing that.
-Make sure that it's clear what actions are needed to be taken off the back of it, if any, and don't throw anyone under the bus.
+Make sure the action items are clear actions and don't throw anyone under the bus.

 4. This is a summary of what you already know